domRiddle/ASF/Configuration.md

 ---

 `WebProxy` - `string` type with default value of `null`.
 This property defines a web proxy address that will be used for all internal http and https requests sent by ASF's `HttpClient`, especially to services such as `github.com`, `steamcommunity.com` and `store.steampowered.com`.
-Proxying ASF requests in general has no advantages, but it's exceptionally useful for bypassing various kind of firewalls, especially the great firewall in China.
+Proxying ASF requests in general has no advantages, but it's exceptionally useful for bypassing various kinds of firewalls, especially the great firewall in China.

 This property is defined as uri string: